 Defense against anxiety: the protein that decreases anxious behaviors discovered in rhesus monkeys [USA, December 2019]

-There are people who have so-called anxious temperament – they are prone to see potential danger in most situations.
+Some people have so-called anxious temperament – they are prone to see potential danger in most situations.
 Such anxious temperament can be seen even in early childhood anxiety of this type is not exclusive to humans and can be seen in monkeys as well.
-A research team led by Andrew Fox from California National Primate center and Tade Souaiaia from the State University of New York Downstate Medical Center have analyzed the proteins in the brain of 46 young rhesus monkeys that have exhibited an anxious temperament in order to understand better the processes that underlie anxiety.
+A research team led by Andrew Fox from the California National Primate Center and Tade Souaiaia from the State University of New York Downstate Medical Center have analyzed the proteins in the brain of 46 young rhesus monkeys that have exhibited an anxious temperament to understand better the processes that underlie anxiety.

 - The researchers have analyzed the proteins in the tissue of the amygdala – a brain region responsible for fear and emotional responses.